Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

-\paragraph{Findings.} The model archives good performance in both datasets, achieving ROC AUC\footnote{Receiver Operating Characteristic Area Under the Curve} scores equal to 0.68 and 0.74 for \textit{FEVER} and \textit{CLIMATE-FEVER} respectively.
-However, the model performance is unbalanced for the \textit{FEVER} dataset: high precision and low recall for the claims classified as true, low precision and high recall for those classified as false (\Cref{tab:performance}).
+\paragraph{Findings.} The model achieves good performance in both datasets, reaching ROC AUC\footnote{Receiver Operating Characteristic Area Under the Curve} scores equal to 0.68 and 0.74 for \textit{FEVER} and \textit{CLIMATE-FEVER} respectively (\Cref{tab:performance}). \Cref{tab:performance} reports also the F1 score.
+However, examining the model's performance reveals a significant imbalance, especially on the \textit{FEVER} dataset.
+It has high precision and low recall for the claims classified as true, and low precision and high recall for those classified as false (\Cref{tab:performance}).
 Intuitively, this may be because falsifying a claim often requires less factual knowledge than is needed to prove it true.
 On the other hand, the \textit{CLIMATE-FEVER} dataset demonstrates balanced recall performance for both classes, with a precision reduction in the false ones.
 This suggests the model encounters comparable difficulty in verifying or debunking claims when this mainly depends on common-sense reasoning (\Cref{subsec:experimentalSettings}) while erroneously classifying more claims as false.
 The confusion matrices are reported in \Cref{ap:confusionMatrices}.
-Concerning the binary labels generated by the latent representations, the overall performance drops noticeably for both datasets.
-There is a considerable degradation in classifying false claims, whereas true claims exhibit relatively high precision and recall.
 A dichotomy between the two classes is also observed in the self-consistency metric: when the inference generates a true label, on average, almost half of its hidden layers generate the same binary label, whereas just about ten percent of the layers' labels coincide with the inference prediction for the false label (\Cref{tab:performance}).